swcarpentry/board/workshops.md

     workshops in return for staff time, or may elect to pay an annual fee.

-6. The board may reduce or waive workshop fees at its discretion.
+6. The Steering Committee may reduce or waive workshop fees at its discretion.
 In particular, Software Carpentry strives to be a global project and support a diverse set of organizations; any potential host that wishes to offer a workshop that would aid these goals is urged to contact the SCF to discuss waivers and other arrangements.

 7. All requests for workshops, no matter who receives them or how, are pooled in a central location that all coordinators can access.